Latest NewsPosted on: 09/10/2019

 Congratulations to our Jack Petchey Award Winners

-On Tuesday 8th November, Mrs Goodchild and Miss Drummond had the pleasure of attending the Jack Petchey Award Ceremony, where 8 of our students were recognised for their terrific achievements and awarded with their Jack Petchey Awards.
+On Monday 7th October, Mrs Goodchild and Miss Drummond had the pleasure of attending the Jack Petchey Award Ceremony, where 8 of our students were recognised for their terrific achievements and awarded with their Jack Petchey Awards.
 Mrs Dawson was also presented with a leader award that her students nominated her for.
 It was a great night spent celebrating their successes and showcasing their wonderful achievements.
 I would like to say a huge well done to all of our winners and thank you to all of their families for coming along and supporting them on the night.

 Congratulations to all our winners!
 Below is the list of students who attended and the reasons why they won their award.